eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 Clicking on additional Attribute plot symbols opens up new plotting windows.
 By activating the 'Multiplot'-checkbox, any additional attribute plots wil be added to that plot window instead of opening a new plot window.

-When moving the mouse over a plot window, plot point closest to the mouse cursor is highlighted and it's *x* and *y* values are printed in blue along the plot axes.
+When moving the mouse over a plot window, plot point closest to the mouse cursor is highlighted and its *x* and *y* values are printed in blue along the plot axes.

 ## Selecting Objects